reedbryan/CosmicCrucible/README.md

 #### Keyboard/Controller input
 In the character creator (see below) you can select either "keyboard" or "controller" input, with the default being keyboard.
 Note, only one player can use keyboard input.

-Unity as customizable [input configurations](https://docs.unity3d.com/6000.0/Documentation/Manual/ios-handle-game-controller-input.html) for joystick input.
+Unity as customizable [input configurations](https://docs.unity3d.com/6000.0/Documentation/Manual/ios-handle-game-controller-input.html) for controller (joystick) input.
 In the Unity editor I set up joystick configurations for up to 3 controllers.
 Upon a player profile is created in the menu they are assigned a controllerNumber (0=keyboard, 1-3=controller) and are mapped to that players ID for input configuation.

 See `createPlayerProfile(int controllerNumber)` function in [GameManager.cs](https://github.com/reedbryan/CosmicCrucible/blob/main/Assets/Scripts/Main/GameManager.cs) for mapping and `ControllerInputs()`/`KeyBoardInputs()` in [Inputs.cs](https://github.com/reedbryan/CosmicCrucible/blob/main/Assets/Scripts/Player/Inputs.cs) for input configuration.